Sch3lp/accountability-slides/slides/5-dysfunctions.md

 Notes:

+From a place of respect.

 From 5 dysfunctions

-From a place of respect.
+Inattention to results < avoidance of Accountability < lack of commitment < fear of conflict < absence of trust

 |>